 EDSAC’s electronics were thermionic valves (or vacuum tubes) and its memory was stored in mercury delay lines—tubes of mercury that carried trains of pulses in more condensed form than in copper wires.
 Simmons quickly struck a deal with Wilkes to part fund the project to the tune of £3000 if Lyons could build a copy once it worked.

 EDSAC duly delivered, and in 1949 John Pinkerton, a Cambridge engineer hired by Lyons to head the project, began to build LEO with a small team.

 At the same time Thompson began to recruit a team of programmers.
 David Caminer, Head of Systems Research at Lyons, drew up flowcharts of the sequence of instructions and information to be delivered to the computer in a form that it could understand.

 LEO, which occupied all the space in a large room, was ready to attempt its first business program in November 1951.

-It was called Bakery Valuations, and computed the costs of all the ingredients that went into the bread and cakes produced at the Lyons factory at Cadby Hall in southwest London.
+It was called Bakery Valuations, and computed the costs of all the ingredients that went into the bread and cakes produced at the Lyons factory at Cadby Hall in west London.
 This has gone down in history as the world’s first routine, real-time office application.